Coronavirus: Delta, American Airlines, United temporarily suspend all flights to China amid outbreak concerns

 CHICAGO -- Delta Air Lines, American Airlines and United Airlines will temporarily suspend all flights between the United States and China amid growing concerns surrounding the deadly coronavirus outbreak, the company announced Friday.

-United, the largest carrier to U.S. carrier to China, announced Friday that it will suspend flights from Feb.
+United, the largest U.S. based carrier that flies to China, announced Friday that it will suspend flights from Feb.
 6 until March 28.

 "Until that date, we will continue to operate select flights to help ensure our U.S. based employees, as well as customers, have options to return home," the Chicago-based company said in a statement.
 Daily flights will continue between San Francisco and Hong Kong.